Advertiser Disclosure

 10. Stillwell’s Bakery & Cafe

-Voted Maui’s Best Bakery by the Maui News, Stillwell’s Bakery & Cafe is best known for its cream horns.
+Voted Maui’s best bakery by the Maui News, Stillwell’s Bakery & Cafe is best known for its cream horns.
 Dipped in chocolate and dusted with powdered sugar, the cream filling makes a great Iao State Park hike reward.

-Visit: Open daily from 6:30 a.m. to 4:30 p.m.
-Closed Sundays.
+Visit: Open daily from 6:30 a.m. to 8 p.m.

 1. Maui Wine

-Visit: The winery is open daily from 10 a.m. to 5 p.m., but tours are offered at 10:30 a.m. and 1:30 p.m.
+Visit: The winery is open Tuesday through Sunday from 11 a.m. to 5 p.m., but tours are offered at 11 a.m. to 4 p.m. (every 15 minutes)

-2. Ocean Vodka
+2. Ocean Organic Vodka

 3. Maui Brewing Company